Invention

 An invention is a unique or novel device, method, composition, idea, or process.
 An invention may be an improvement upon a machine, product, or process for increasing efficiency or lowering cost.
 It may also be an entirely new concept.
 If an idea is unique enough either as a stand-alone invention or as a significant improvement over the work of others, it can be patented.
 A patent, if granted, gives the inventor a proprietary interest in the patent over a specific period of time, which can be licensed for financial gain.

 An inventor creates or discovers an invention.
 The word inventor comes from the Latin verb invenire, invent-, to find.
 Although inventing is closely associated with science and engineering, inventors are not necessarily engineers or scientists.
-The ideation process may be augmented by the applications of algorithms and methods from the domain collectively known as artificial intelligence.
+Due to advances in artificial intelligence, the term "inventor" no longer exclusively applies to an occupation.

 Some inventions can be patented.
-The system of patents was established to encourage inventors by granting limited-term, limited monopoly on inventions determined to be sufficiently novel, non-obvious, and useful or has industrial applicability.
+The system of patents was established to encourage inventors by granting limited-term, limited monopoly on inventions determined to be sufficiently novel, non-obvious, and useful or with industrial applicability.
 A patent is jurisdictional, meaning that a patent only provides rights to the patent owner within the jurisdiction (Country or Countries) in which the patent was obtained.
 A patent provides the patent owner (who may or may not be an inventor) the right to exclude others from making, using, offering for sale, or selling an invention or importing it into the jurisdiction.
 The rules and requirements for patenting an invention vary by country and the process of obtaining a patent is often expensive.

 Another meaning of invention is cultural invention, which is an innovative set of useful social behaviours adopted by people and passed on to others.
 The Institute for Social Inventions collected many such ideas in magazines and books.
 Invention is also an important component of artistic and design creativity.
 Inventions often extend the boundaries of human knowledge, experience or capability.

+History

+The earliest inventions pre-date anatomically modern humans.
+Crude stone tools, such as the Oldowan tools, date back around 2.9 million years.
+Other inventions of the Lower Paleolithic era are rafts and cooking (which dates back to Homo habilis).

+Some of the first human inventions were bedding, clothing, and hafting.
+Other notable pre-historic inventions were agriculture, fish hooks, pottery (including bricks), bread, flutes, and tally sticks.

+The 21st century has seen several notable machine-generated inventions.
+For example, the 2006 evolved antenna from NASA.
+Genetic algorithms are widely studied in computer science to develop software and the same approach has been with hardware since at least the 1990s.